2KAbhishek/tdo/README.md

 ## ✨ Features

 - Can help you manage a daily log, todos, journal and notes
-- Quickly review pending and upcoming todos, past journal entries and more
+- Review pending and upcoming todos, past journal entries and more
 - Integrates with git to commit and backup your notes automatically, check [tdo.nvim](https://github.com/2kabhishek/tdo.nvim) for neovim integration
 - Has interactive fuzzy searching capabilities powered by fzf
 - Can integrate with other tools in pipes and subshells for extended functionality
-- Supports all editors, just set `$EDITOR` to your choice
+- Supports all editors, set `$EDITOR` to your choice

 ## ⚡ Setup